sgost/contentconcepts-data/services/company_profile.md

       id: 4,
       order: "04",
       title: "Edit & Return",
-      description: "CC assigns the right editor who edits and sends the edited document back to the customer.",
+      description: "CC assigns the right editor to work and complete your document.",
       themeColor: "#FFABAB"
     }
   ]